Installing

 ModuleNotFoundError in Jupyter notebook environment

-If you can successfully import pygmt in a Python interpreter or IPython, but get a ModuleNotFoundError when importing pygmt in Jupyter, you may need to activate your pygmt virtual environment (using mamba activate pygmt or conda activate pygmt) and install a pygmt kernel following the commands below:
+If you can successfully import PyGMT in a Python interpreter or IPython, but get a ModuleNotFoundError when importing PyGMT in Jupyter, you may need to activate your pygmt virtual environment (using mamba activate pygmt or conda activate pygmt) and install a pygmt kernel following the commands below:

 python -m ipykernel install --user --name pygmt # install virtual environment properly